solarslurpi/GrowBuddies/docs/vaporbuddy.md

 # VaporBuddy
 VaporBuddy is a DIY "Smart" Humidifier for a grow tent with optimized features for automation.
+It serves as the actuator for VPD Buddy.
+When VPD Buddy decides more water vapor is needed, it sends a command to VaporBuddy to start pumping out water vapor.
+When VPD Buddy feels there is enough water vaper (based on the ideal VPD), it sends VaporBuddy a command to turn off.

 The VaperBuddy Humidifier:
 - has a float valve so a water line can be run to the bucket and autofill.
 - blasts a significant amount of vapor into the air.
 - can be turned on and off by sending mqtt messages over a home's wifi.